WebDevStudios/WDS-Coding-Standards/CONTRIBUTING.md

 must be from a lead.
 Once a new rule has these 5 votes, add the `Approved Rule` label and it can be merged in immediately if it's been tested in the above editors.

+Please add a 👍 or 💯 in a comment if you would like to issue your vote.